Welcome to the UT Horn Studio!

 Undergraduate Programs

-Students in the Horn Studio may pursue a Bachelor of Music in Music Education, Music Performance, or Theory & Composition.
+Students in the Horn Studio may pursue either a Bachelor of Music (BM) or a Bachelor of Arts (BA) in Music, depending on their career goals and interests.

 Graduate Programs